All Episodes

 Well, if the anger exists, it's probably against them.

-And if they're hearing things for the first time, like Hillary lied five times to James Comey or six times to the American people when she lied about I only use one device, oh, I only did it for convenience.
+And if they're hearing things for the first time, like Hillary lied five times to James Comey or six times to the American people when she lied about, oh, I only used one device.

 Now we know those are all lies, just like Benghazi was a lie.

-She's telling her daughter, she's telling the Libyan president, the Egyptian prime minister one thing, and she's telling America a totally different thing.
+She's telling her daughter, she's telling the Libyan president, the Egyptian prime minister, one thing, and she's telling America a totally different thing.

-She tells them it's a terrorist attack, which it is, and she's telling us no, not a terrorist attack.
+She tells them it's a terrorist attack, which it is.

 It's a spontaneous demonstration.

-They just happen to have mortars laying around in their back pocket and RPGs in their back pocket, and spontaneously they decided to take it out and start firing at the compound where Hillary and her State Department denied 600 separate and specific requests for additional security.
+And spontaneously, they decided to take it out and start firing at the compound where Hillary and her State Department denied 600 separate and specific requests for additional security.

 It's unbelievable.